RobThree/TwoFactorAuth/docs/qr-codes.md

 An alternative way of communicating the secret to the user is through the use of [QR Codes](http://en.wikipedia.org/wiki/QR_code) which most if not all authenticator mobile apps can scan.

-This can avoid accidental typing errors and also pre-set some text values within the users app.
+This can avoid accidental typing errors and also pre-set some text values within the two factor authentication mobile application.

 You can display the QR Code as a base64 encoded image using the instance as follows, supplying the users name or other public identifier as the first argument